johnrearden/pa-data-driven-design/README.md

 - [Acknowledgements](#acknowledgements)
 - [APPENDIX](#appendix)

 ## Aircraft Conceptual Design tools and Predictive Analysis
-Designing an airplane, in the conceptual Design Phase, making 'predictions' based on historical data is very different than to designing by modeling the physics (aerodynamics, structures etc.) however it is entirely possible to create a descent or even good conceptual airplane design this way given that:
+Designing an airplane, in the conceptual Design Phase, making 'predictions' based on historical data is very different than designing by modeling the physics (aerodynamics, structures etc.) however it is entirely possible to create a descent or even good conceptual airplane design this way given that:
 * The airplane is *not* a new category of airplanes but a conventional airplane in the context of its features, meaning:
   * The features of your design are well within the bounds of the data set (interpolation)
-  * The features of your design that is not part of the prediction does not significantly deviate from the features (of the airplanes in the dataset) that is *not* included in the dataset.
+  * The features of your design that is not part of the dataset does not significantly deviate from the features (of the airplanes in the dataset) that is *not* included in the dataset.
-* Domain specific Heuristics, rules of thumb and plain Engineering experience and common sense is used in assessing the model input and output.
+* Domain specific Heuristics, rules of thumb and plain Engineering experience and common sense is used in selecting model input and assessing the model output.

 Despite the importance of domain specific knowledge when applying ML to real world problems, like that of airplane design, it is remarkable and surprising how good predictions can be made by data practitioners with close to no domain specific knowledge.
 This is the strength of AI and ML-Engineering.